 Lay them on a plate, cover with foil and place in the fridge to harden.

-Make Hot Cocoa
+Make Hot Cocoa from Scratch

 "Consider making a cup of homemade hot cocoa to quell your sweet tooth.
 All you need is unsweetened cocoa powder, a sugar or sugar alternative of choice, milk, and a splash of vanilla for flavor," says Heather Mangieri, RDN, CSSD, LDN.
 "Making homemade hot chocolate allows you to control the sweetness and calories while still getting the health benefits found in the other ingredients.
 Cocoa powder is particularly high in flavonoids and the milk contributes to your daily protein, vitamin D, and calcium needs.
 Plus, the liquid will boost feelings of satiety."